 White wine with fish and white meat, Red wine with red meat, and sweet wine with sweets and desserts.
 These traditional rules were formed in the days when the local and regional cuisines were the only cuisines appreciated with excellent local or regional wines.

 Today, there are diverse styles of wines available in the market as compared to 30 years ago, since many new countries with expertise in modern techniques of winemaking and new blends of grapes have joined the band of winemaking and the new blends grapes have joined the band winemaking countries.

 What are the Factors in Pairing Wine and Food

 Though the traditional rules prevent beginners from making an awful selection of wine for their food, they would be able to make even better choices if they know the food and wine pairing basics.

 While pairing wine and food, one should consider the acidity, sweetness, weight, intensity, and tannin of the wine and analyze the texture, flavor, fat content, sweetness, and saltiness of the food that is going to accompany it.

 In general, white wines are more acidic than red wines and they are available in light, medium, and heavy styles with a dry, medium, and sweet taste.
 Red wines are more tannin and most red wines undergo malolactic fermentation to soften their acidic level.

 Food also has sweet, salty, sour, spicy, and bitter tastes with various textures.
 Some food has more plant fat, whereas some are rich in animal fat.

-These are the factors that should be considered while pairing wine and food.
+Factors that should be considered while pairing wine and food:

 All wines have an acidity of varying levels.
 Some are high-acid wines and some are low-acid wines.
 Food also has acidity.
 Food with noticeable acidic levels needs a wine with noticeable acidity.

 Otherwise, the taste of the food will dominate the taste of the wine and make it dull and lifeless.
 For example- Lemon chicken needs a wine of higher acidity to accompany the dish than chicken with truffles.
 Tomato dishes need acidic wine and so do fish preparations.